Research Methodology & Findings

 When a sweep varies risk per trade (e.g., wing width on SPS), raw PF systematically favors wider wings — but max risk scales linearly while P/L scales sub-linearly.
 Return-on-risk is the correct tiebreaker.

-Empirical example from the B65 wing sweep:
+Empirical example from the B49 wing width comparison:

 Research phase framework (5)